 Stress within the workplace is a common occurrence among adults.
 Of a 2020 survey conducted on British adults, 79% admitted to commonly experiencing symptoms of stress in the workplace.
 However, when employees work remotely, they tend to feel less stressed.
-Demonstrated by a survey conducted by Staples, which highlighted that work related stress among employees reduced by 25% when they began working from home.
+Demonstrated by a survey conducted by Staples, which highlighted that work-related stress among employees was reduced by 25% when they began working from home.

 As previously mentioned, by not having to commute employees save time.
 However, this is not the only benefit associated with working remotely.
-From a health and wellbeing perspective, commuting is not good for you.
+From a health and well-being perspective, commuting is not good for you.
 The UK Office of National Statistics has affirmed that “commuters have lower life satisfaction, a lower sense that their daily activities are worthwhile, lower levels of happiness and higher anxiety on average than non-commuters.”
 This only worsens when on the commute employees get stuck in traffic.
 There have been multiple studies taken which analyse the effect that being stuck in traffic has on your body.
-With data revealing that the stress induced from traffic jams increases your chances of suffering a heart attack.
-The study claimed that when stuck in traffic, drivers chances of having a heart attack an hour later increase threefold.
+Data reveals that the stress induced by traffic jams increases your chances of suffering a heart attack.
+The study claimed that when stuck in traffic, the driver’s chances of having a heart attack an hour later increase threefold.

 The lessening of emissions of co2 released into the atmosphere is the other principle benefit that derives from not commuting.
 Which given the rate at which our planet is heating up, is a very positive side effect to remote working.

 Working from home also saves companies money in rent, which in global cities like London is only getting more and more expensive.
 An example of this was recently highlighted by Forbes, which calculated that American Express saved $10-$15 million annually in real estate costs, due to its expansion in remote working.